-Climate change is a serious threat to our way of life, our economy, our children, and the future of our planet and we need to address it now.
-Congress must do more to combat this growing and urgent existential threat.
-We need to continue making new investments in a green America.
+Climate change poses a serious threat to our way of life, economy, children, and the future of our planet.
+Congress must act quickly to combat this existential crisis, including continued investments in clean energy.
+[LINK to Energy]

-As climate change continues to affect our environment, we must be prepared for the next natural disaster.
+As climate change continues to impact our environment, we must prepare for more frequent and intense natural disasters.
 I introduced the National Landslide Preparedness Act following the 2014 Oso landslide that killed 43 members of our community.
-The bill was signed into law in January 2021.
-It will help save lives, protect communities and property, and improve natural disaster emergency preparedness by targeting key gaps in science and mapping critical to understanding landslide hazards.
+It was signed into law in January 2021 and aims to save lives, protect communities and property, and improve natural disaster emergency preparedness by addressing critical gaps in landslide hazard science and mapping.

-I am a strong and vocal advocate for permanently reauthorizing the Land Water Conservation Fund, a conservation program that has invested $710 million in Washington projects.
-I’ve toured Land Water Conservation Fund projects like the North Creek Forest in Bothell, spoke on the House floor in support of the program, and sent letters to House leadership asking for full and permanent funding.
-As a result, in August 2020, the LWCF was permanently and fully funded at $900 million a year and will help protect our local parks for generations to come.
+I was a strong advocate for the permanent reauthorization of the Land and Water Conservation Fund, which has invested $710 million in Washington projects.
+I’ve toured some of those projects, like the North Creek Forest in Bothell, spoken in support of the program on the House floor, and urged House leadership for full and permanent funding.
+In August 2020, Congress permanently reauthorized the Land and Water Conservation Fund to help protect our local parks for future generations.

-I will continue to make tackling climate change and preserving our public lands a priority in Congress so that future generations will be able to enjoy the Pacific Northwest as we do today.
+I will continue to prioritize tackling climate change and preserving our public lands in Congress so that future generations will be able to enjoy the Pacific Northwest, just as we do today.